University of Gothenburg

 EU citizens staying for less than a year

 EU/EEA citizens staying for less than a year are strongly advised to bring their European health insurance card, EHIC card.
-This card gives you the right to necessary healthcare at reduced cost.
+This card gives you the right to necessary healthcare at reduced cost, and you do not have to pay up front.

 If you are a citizen of Denmark, Finland, Iceland, or Norway, you are entitled to healthcare at the same cost as Swedish citizens.
 All you need to show is a valid ID and provide your address in your home country.